PyConAPAC/PyConAPAC.github.io/README.md

 How to Test your Code Locally
 ###
 1. Make code changes
-2. 'npm run start' - to check your changes locally
+2. `npm run start` - to check your changes locally